fyne-io/developer.fyne.io/started/widgets.md

 {% include widget.html name="password" %}

+### FileIcon

+FileIcon provides helpful standard icons for various types of file.
+It displays the type of file as an indicator icon and shows the extension of the file type.

+{% include widget.html name="fileicon" %}

 ### Form

 Form widget is two column grid where each row has a label and a widget (usually an input).
 The last row of the grid will contain the appropriate form control buttons if any should be shown.